-Sabrina Nelson, an administrative assistant in the Madison College School of Health, was featured in The Capital Times for a discussion group she runs in Madison.
+Sabrina Madison, an administrative assistant in the Madison College School of Health, was featured in The Capital Times for a discussion group she runs in Madison.
 The Conversation Mixtape helps African American women and men of all marital statuses to better understand each other and improve their relationships.

 Madison College harmonica instructor, DeWayne Keyes, also known as The Harmonica Man, performed during Make Music Madison June 21.
 He was featured in an article about the event in the Wisconsin State Journal.